-As you may guess, COVID-19 has shaken Jamii to its core values by greatly limiting social connection.
-But it is of greater importance that we stay home and practice physical distancing to protect lives.
+As you may guess, since 2020, COVID-19 has shaken Jamii to its core values by greatly limiting social connection.

 At Jamii, we believe it is our social responsibility to care for our community during such extraordinary times.

-With the intent of encouraging people to stay home, practice physical distancing and contribute to better mental health for our community members, Jamii is offering a series of free live performances to your doorstep.
+With the intent of keeping our social cohesion vibrant and contribute to our neighbours' mental health, Jamii continues to offer a series of free live performances to your doorstep.

-Jamii’s mobile theatre, the Kisanii Hub, travels the residential streets of The Esplanade neighbourhood in the early evening, while delivering a musical performances.
+In the Spring of 2020, Jamii’s mobile theatre, the Kisanii Hub, traveled the residential streets of The Esplanade neighbourhood in the early evening, while delivering a musical performances.

 March 30th: Domanique Grant